WebAssembly/tool-conventions/BasicCABI.md

 array                        | indirect      | N/A      |

 [1] `long long double` and `__int128` are passed directly as two `i64` values.
+Signed 8 and 16-bit scalars are sign-extended, and unsigned 8 and 16-bit
+scalars are zero-extended before passing or returning.

 [2] Any struct or union that recursively (including through nested structs, unions, and arrays) contains just a single scalar value and is not specified to